|Ad blockers are a type of software—typically plug-ins or browser extensions—that can alter or remove advertising content from a website.

 Currently, only a small fraction of web visitors use ad blocking software.
 Fewer still install and use the optional list extensions to extend these tools to block marketing services like SharpSpring.
 In general, these ad blockers do not impact the SharpSpring platform in a meaningful way.

 However, a small percentage of web visitors who are using an ad blocking tool and optional supplementary filters may report an inability to see SharpSpring forms on websites.
 These supplementary filters are rarely installed and enabled.
 If they are enabled, the filters could affect SharpSpring form rendering and tracking, as well as nearly all other similar third-party services, including Salesforce, Google Analytics, Google Tag Manager, AdRoll, and HubSpot.

-For a more comprehensive list of services that are potentially affected by ad blocking software, refer to the following external supplementary filter list.
+Refer to the following external supplementary filter list for a more comprehensive list of services that are potentially affected by ad blocking software.